salvadormaciase/Odoo12mexico/mexico-12.0/l10n_mx_edi_pos/README.rst

 Also is added the option to validate all invoices generated in the session after to close it.

+**CASE 4:**

+You can configure Odoo to automatically assign the General Public partner (this partner must have the General Public RFC in order to be selectable for this feature).
+This feature facilitates the management of the fiscal documents, specially in cases where customers wants to ask for their individual invoices after the sale was made and the PoS session is already closed.

+If this feature in enabled all the PoS orders will create its own XML at the invoice (XML will not be grouped at the Session as Case 1 and 2).
+All these orders will be created as General Public sales to the partner you selected as default, this will cause each one to generate its own invoice.

+If the deafault partner feature is enabled, but the customer ask for the his invoice, the real partner is used instead of the default one, working exactly as the Case 3.

 .. contents::

 Installation